earthlab/dev-earthlab-site/_posts/course-materials/geog-4100-5100/intro-knitr-rmd/2016-06-20-Rmd02-RMarkdown.md

 * **Code chunks:** Chunks of R code that can be run and also can be rendered using `knitr` to an output document.

-In the next tutorial, we will explore each section type listed above.
+Next, let's break down each of the parts listed above.

-## 1. Header -- YAML block
+## 1. Header -- YAML Header (Front Matter)

-An R Markdown file always starts with header written using
+An R Markdown file always starts with a header written using
 <a href="https://en.wikipedia.org/wiki/YAML" target="_blank">YAML syntax</a>.
+This header is sometimes referred to as the `front matter`.

-There are four default elements in the RStudio generated YAML header:
+There are four default elements in the RStudio YAML header:

 * **title:** the title of your document.
 Note, this is not the same as the file name.
 * **author:** who wrote the document.
 * **date:** by default this is the date that the file is created.
 * **output:** what format will the output be in.
 We will use HTML.

-Note that a YAML header (also known as front matter) begins and ends with three dashes `---`.
+Note that a YAML header begins and ends with three dashes `---`.
+Also notice that the value for each element, title, author, etc, is in quotes `"value-here"` next to the element.
 A YAML header may be structured differently depending upon how your are using it.
 Learn more on the
 <a href="http://rmarkdown.rstudio.com/authoring_quick_tour.html#output_options" target="_blank"> R Markdown documentation page</a>.

-The YAML may look like this:
+Example YAML header in an R Studio R Markdown file:

 ```xml
 ---